-infantry soldier, artillery soldier, cavalry soldier, Gettysburg civilian, Civil War doctor or nurse, Civil War newspaper reporter, Abraham Lincoln, General Robert E. Lee, General George Gordon Meade, General Winfield Scott Hancock, General Dan Sickles, General James Longstreet, General George Pickett, Abraham Brian, Elizabeth Thorn, a monument sculptor after the war, a slave, a captured soldier, a flag bearer.
+infantry soldier, artillery soldier, cavalry soldier, Gettysburg civilian, Civil War doctor or nurse, Civil War newspaper reporter, Abraham Lincoln, General Robert E. Lee, General George Gordon Meade, General Winfield Scott Hancock, General Dan Sickles, General James Longstreet, General George Pickett, a monument sculptor after the war, a captured soldier, a flag bearer, etc.

 - Provide sheets that list all 50 states and the District of Columbia.
 Ask the students to search and circle as many state license plates as they can by the end of the day.
 Ask: "Why do you think so many people come to Gettysburg from all across the country, and the world?" - Brainstorm questions for your Licensed Battlefield Guide, park ranger, or lead teacher.
 Make sure each student has a possible question.
-Listen and look throughout the day for the answers; those that are not answered by the end of the tour or day can ask the leader, or send it to a park ranger at Gettysburg. - Challenge your group to find (and perhaps draw) examples of monument symbols throughout Gettysburg National Military Park.
-If time, explore the "How to Read a Monument" section on the Monuments at Gettysburg program in the Resource Room.
-Select a monument to "read" on the battlefield using its location, text, symbols, size and shape. - There were troops from 29 states represented during the three days at Gettysburg.
+Listen and look throughout the day for the answers; those that are not answered by the end of the tour or day can ask the leader, or send it to a park ranger at Gettysburg. - Challenge your group to find (and perhaps draw) examples of monument symbols throughout Gettysburg National Military Park. - There were troops from 29 states represented during the three days at Gettysburg.
 Assign a different state to each student.
 Using the computer kiosks throughout the museum and in the Resource Center, have students research the locations of each state's troops during each day of the battle, their state's monuments, and any other interesting facts that they can discover.